CodeWithKyrian/transformers-php/docs/configuration.md

 ## Next Steps

-Now that you've learned how to configure Transformers PHP, you can start using the library to download and use pre-trained ONNX models.
+Now that you've learned how to configure TransformersPHP, you can start using the library to download and use pre-trained ONNX models.
 For more information on how to use the library, check out the [Getting Started](getting-started.md) guide.